Risk Aggregation under Dependence Uncertainty and an Order Constraint: The directional lower coupling

 The directional optimal transport between $\mu_F$ and $\mu_G$ can be described in two pieces.
 First, the common part of $\mu_{F}$ and $\mu_{G}$ couples identically to each other.
 The transport from the singular part of $\mu_F$ to the singular part of $\mu_G$, denoted by $T^{F, G}$, is defined as

 Corollary 2.4 of \cite{NW20} gives the following representation of the DL coupling $D_*^{F,G}$, the joint distribution of $(X,Y)$ obtained above,

 which is also the bivariate distribution function in Theorem 6 of \cite{AMZ20}.
-For a random vector $(X,Y)\sim D_*^{F,G}$, we say that $(X,Y)$ is \emph{DL-coupled}. {DL coupling} differs from countermonotonicity in general, and they coincide if the essential supremum of $F$ is less than or equal to the essential infimum of $G$.
+For a random vector $(X,Y)\sim D_*^{F,G}$, we say that $(X,Y)$ is \emph{DL-coupled}.
+Since DL coupling couples the common part of distributions to itself via the identity, it is a maximal coupling which maximizes $\p(X=Y)$ given the marginal distributions of $X$ and $Y$; see e.g., \citet[p.~104-112]{T00}. {DL coupling} differs from countermonotonicity in general, and they coincide if the essential supremum of $F$ is less than or equal to the essential infimum of $G$.
 In this special case, all couplings between $F$ and $G$ are directional.
+In Figure \ref{copulas}, the support of the copula representing the DL coupling is plotted for three pairs of Pareto distributions.
+Since $F$ and $G$ are identical in Figure \ref{c1}, the DL coupling is equivalent to comonotonicity.
+The DL coupling in Figure \ref{c2} is a simple combination of comonotonicity and countermonotonicity on the common part and singular parts of $\mu_{F}$ and $\mu_{G}$, respectively.
+The DL coupling in Figure \ref{c3} is more similar to countermonotonicity.
+We warn the reader that, in general, the DL coupling can be much more complicated than these simple cases for other choices of marginal distributions. \cite{NW20} showed that the DL coupling is the combination of one comonotonic coupling and countably many countermonotonic couplings, but these countermonotonic couplings may not be between conditional distributions on intervals like in these examples; see Proposition 2.6 and Example 6.3 of \cite{NW20}.

 One can also construct {DL coupling} for non-continuous distributions $F$ and $G$ satisfying $F\le_{\rm st}G$.
 The idea is first to convert the distributions $F$ and $G$ to continuous distributions $F_{c}$ and $G_{c}$ by a monotone transformation.
 Thereafter, construct DL coupling $D_*^{F_{c},G_{c}}$ and reverse the transformation back to non-continuous case; see Section 5.4 of \cite{NW20} for more details.
 As an important fact, DL-coupled $(X,Y)$ always exists if $F\le_{\rm st}G$, and it has the distribution function \eqref{eq:rw1}.